MEETING SET TO CONSIDER IRWM PLAN ADOPTION

 Thank you for your interest.

-To obtain a copy of this document, please click on the above tab, 'The Plan (IRWMP)' Or:
+To obtain a copy of the revised public review draft document, please click on the above tab, 'The Plan (IRWMP)' Or:

-- Visit Alturas, Fall River Mills, or Burney public libraries where both discs and hard copies are available for review; and/or
+- Visit your local library in Alturas, Fall River Mills or Burney where both a hard copy and disc will be available for review; or

 Director of Administrative Services